geekysuavo/camera/data/README.md

 The [chsqc-cacb](chsqc-cacb/) directory holds the same 1H-13C HSQC as the [chsqc-ca](chsqc-ca/) directory, but with evolution times set to select for both alpha and beta carbons.
+No deconvolution is performed for this dataset.

 ### hnco